-- The setting manager reports the lockdown to their line manager as soon as possible.
+- The setting manager reports the lockdown to the owners/directors/trustees as soon as possible.
 In some situations, this may not be until after the event. - A record is completed as soon as possible.

 Members of the public should always remain alert to the danger of terrorism and report any suspicious activity to the police on 999 or the anti-terrorist hotline: 0800 789 321.